 Here is our much requested guide to the Disney Dining Plan.
-The Disney Dining Plan is a very popular choice for those staying at Disney World Resorts and Hotels – but how does it work, how much does it cost and is it really worth it?
+The Disney Dining Plan is a very popular choice for those staying at Disney World Resorts and Hotels.
+How does it work, how much does it cost and is it really worth it?
 Will you actually save money with the Disney Dining Plan?

-The first thing to understand is that there are 3 different Disney Dining Plans and they are all comprised of some or all of these elements:
+The first thing to understand is that there are three different Disney Dining Plans and they are all comprised of some or all of these elements:

 Disney Counter Service Meal